 “Tree Fund” – An existing Town account established for the purpose of buying, planting, and maintaining trees in the Town which may receive deposit of contributions in lieu of planting new trees by property owners and fines collected under this By-law.

-“Tree Plan” – A site plan drawn and stamped by a certified land surveyor or engineer showing all Protected Trees in the setback areas and indicating, on the site plan or in a separate document, which Protected Trees will be retained, which will be removed, and, as to Protected Trees which will be removed, whether mitigation will be by replacement on the property or by payment into the Tree Fund.
+“Tree Plan” – A site plan drawn and stamped by a certified land surveyor or engineer showing all Protected Trees in the setback areas, public shade trees near the property, and indicating, on the site plan or in a separate document, which Protected Trees will be retained, which will be removed, and, how critical root zones of each Protected Tree and public shade tree will be protected from damage during site work.

 “Tree Warden” – The Tree Warden or his/her designee.